-You should see a voltage above 12.4 volts and even more if you rev the engine.
+You should see a voltage above 12.4 volts, and even more if you rev the engine.
 If you see a low voltage, you know there is something wrong with the charging system, and you need to continue diagnosing the car.
-If the voltage seems correct, it could be a problem with the instrument cluster on your car that is giving a false warning signal.
+If the voltage seems correct, it could be a problem with the instrument cluster on your car giving a false warning signal.

 2. Replace Belt

 If the drive belt is worn out or broken, it won’t be able to run the alternator.
 With the alternator not working, the battery won’t get charged and the electronics aren’t going to work.
 The belt could also start to slip from a loose bearing, leading to a failure of the charging system.